garethltm/obsibrain/2024 Semester 1/INFOSYS303 - Solutions Architecture/control plane.md

-consists of 1 or more controllers, which are considered the brain of the [[Software Defined Networks (SDN)]] network where the whole intelligence is
+consists of 1 or more controllers, which are considered the brain of the [[Software Defined Networks (SDN)]] network where the whole intelligence is incorporated.